Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 	AKA self-modifying code c̄ :mahāmantra() ...or AKA perl state variables I see faces... :=( & :x & :∈ actually :x() also looks facial about it

+	similar to pythonic .pyc files, referentially transparent .rt files can store precomputations for each mantra as a lookup table that is updated each time the box is handled

 	https://youtu.be/erHp3r6PbJk?t=51m4s
 	top-down design FTW